 - Develop and maintain an Operational Contingency Plan: Having a plan that outlines when and why turbines will be curtailed can be a valuable tool and is recommended for whooping cranes for almost all wind energy facilities in Nebraska.
 Plans for other species or species groups, such as waterfowl, would be valuable as well.

-Nebraska has 14 federally and 27 state plant or animal species that are listed as threatened or endangered.
+Nebraska has plant and animal species that are listed as threatened or endangered at the federal and/or state level.
 Populations of animals or plants can decline due to a variety of factors including, but not limited to, habitat loss or degradation, invasive species, disease, and human-related mortality.
 There are federal and state programs established to protect endangered and threatened species.

 The U.S. Fish and Wildlife Service (USFWS) is the principal federal partner responsible for administering the Endangered Species Act (ESA), federal legislation intended to provide a means to conserve the ecosystems upon which endangered and threatened species depend and provide programs for consevation of those species, thus preventing extinction of plants and animals.

 The USFWS definitions: